 Container tool and platform providers

-There are many vendors that offer container platforms and container management tools, such as cloud services and orchestrators.
+Many vendors offer container platforms and container management tools, such as cloud services and orchestrators.
 Docker and Kubernetes are well-known product names in the container technology space, and the technologies underpin many other products.

 Docker is an open source application container platform designed for Linux and, more recently, Windows, Apple and mainframe OSes.
 Docker utilizes resource isolation features, such as cgroups and Linux kernels, to create isolated containers.
-Docker is an eponymous company, which sells enterprise supported container hosting and management products.
+Docker is an eponymous company formed to sell enterprise supported container hosting and management products.
+In November 2019 the company sold the Docker Enterprise business to Mirantis.

 Microsoft offers containerization technologies, including Hyper-V and Windows Server containers.
 Both types are created, maintained and operated similarly, as they utilize the same container images.
 However, the services differ in terms of the level of isolation.
 Isolation in Windows Server containers is achieved through namespaces, resource control and other techniques.
 Hyper-V containers provide isolation through the container instances running inside a lightweight VM, which makes the product more of a system container.

-The open source container orchestrator Kubernetes, created by Google, organizes containers into pods on nodes, which are the hosting resources.
+The open source container orchestrator Kubernetes, created by Google, has become the de facto standard for container orchestration.
+It organizes containers into pods on nodes, which are the hosting resources.
 Kubernetes can automate, deploy, scale, maintain and otherwise operate application containers.
 A plethora of products are based on Kubernetes with added features and/or support, such as Rancher, Red Hat OpenShift and Platform9.
-Other orchestration tools are also available, such as Mesosphere DC/OS and Docker Swarm.

-The major cloud vendors all offer diverse containers as a service (CaaS) products as well, including Amazon Elastic Container Service (ECS), AWS Fargate, Google Kubernetes Engine (GKE), Microsoft Azure Container Instances (ACI), Azure Kubernetes Service (AKS) and IBM Cloud Kubernetes Service, among many more.
+The major cloud vendors all offer diverse containers as a service (CaaS) products as well, including Amazon Elastic Container Service (ECS) and Elastic Kubernetes Service (EKS), AWS Fargate, Google Kubernetes Engine (GKE), Microsoft Azure Container Instances (ACI), Azure Kubernetes Service (AKS) and IBM Cloud Kubernetes Service, among many more.
 Containers can also be deployed on public or private cloud infrastructure without the use of dedicated container products from the cloud vendor.